KD4Z/md380tools-vm/README.md

   Able to update firmware on MD-380 and MD-390 radios with GPS

   Multiple language support.
-Currently Dutch and Portuguese modes are available.
+Currently 3 alternate languages are supported.

+  Dutch			(enable with:  touch lang.nl )  Courtesy of PD0DIB
+  Portuguese	(enable with:  touch lang.pt )  Courtesy of CS7AGH
+  Italian		(enable with:  touch lang.it )  Courtesy of IW0QPP

-  If you can help translate into other languages, create a branch, and modify the strings script, and request a pull.
+  If you can help translate into other languages, create a branch, and modify the "strings" script (found here), and request a pull.
 Or send me the new language section in email.

   Able to display user's first name in the nickname space, which makes the name easy to see.